 I have to start this by saying this isn’t one of my favorite cars.
 I honestly don’t know why I bought it back in the ’90’s.
 I tried starting it in 2007 and after grinding off the door handles and painting the chassis, I tossed everything back in the box.
-I’ve pulled it out a couple of times over the years and decided to finally commit to building it.
+I’ve pulled it out a few times over the years and finally committed to build it in 2016.

 I decided to stick with an OEM look for the GSX and paint it yellow.
 I chose Tamiya Camel yellow which I sprayed directly from the can.

-The GSX decals have a cut-out for the door handles which I corrected by carefully masking the decals and airbrushing satin black paint over the gap.
+The GSX decals have a cut-out for the door handles which I corrected by carefully masking and airbrushing satin black paint over the gap.

 The chrome plated parts were in sad shape.
 There were several thin areas where you could see the color of the parts.
 There were also several engine parts that were plated and didn’t need to be for a stock build.
 I elected to strip everything except for the wheels.
 Using Alclad chrome paint, I was able to successfully chrome the bumpers and other trim parts.
 I was very leery of using Alclad due to my previous lack of success using it.
 I started with an enamel gloss black paint and a few days of curing I sprayed two very light coats of Alclad chrome.
 I was very pleased with the results.

 I detailed the interior with Molotow chrome paint, bare metal foil, flocking and wood grain trim.
 I painted the shifter handle wood grain and added a thin strip of bare metal foil for trim.
 The new Molotow chrome pens make quick and effective work of adding chrome detail.
 The steering wheel and dashboard bezels looks amazing!

 I assembled the engine halves and filled the seam.
 I added plug wires and re-chromed the valve covers with Alclad paint.

 I used bare metal foil for all of the chrome trim on the body.